WorldVistA/docker-vista/README.md

 take and process a M[UMPS] system that is supplied by the user in one of two formats.

 ### Tagging an image to upload to Docker Hub
-First, you need to login to Docker Hub using the command ``docker login``.
+First, you need to login to Docker Hub using the command `docker login`.

 MAKE SURE THAT WHAT YOU PUSH IS OPEN SOURCE CODE.
 Docker Hub is a public resource.
-There are enterprise versions of Docker Hub; we are providing intructions for that here.
+There are enterprise versions of Docker Hub; we are NOT providing intructions for that here.

 Then you need to tag your image.
-First find the image ID using ``docker images``.
+First find the image ID using `docker images`.
 For example,

-  REPOSITORY           TAG                 IMAGE ID            CREATED             SIZE wv                   latest              4d088aa275ff        13 hours ago        6.06GB vehu                 latest              ed6175534a1c        20 hours ago        4.29GB vxvista              latest              3866735fcfc0        21 hours ago        2.96GB
+    REPOSITORY           TAG                 IMAGE ID            CREATED             SIZE
+    wv                   latest              4d088aa275ff        13 hours ago        6.06GB
+    vehu                 latest              ed6175534a1c        20 hours ago        4.29GB
+    vxvista              latest              3866735fcfc0        21 hours ago        2.96GB
     cachevista           latest              071386cb0e80        46 hours ago        15.4GB
     centos               latest              75835a67d134        11 days ago         200MB
     osehra/osehravista   latest              8d58b9b985d7        5 weeks ago         4.63GB
     hello-world          latest              e38bc07ac18e        6 months ago        1.85kB

-So, if we want to push ``wv`` up, then we need to use the image ID ``4d088aa275ff`` using our username on dockerhub plus the name of the image.
-If your username on Docker Hub is ``boo``, then you need to tag your image as follows:
+So, if we want to push `wv` up, then we need to use the image ID `4d088aa275ff` using our username on dockerhub plus the name of the image.
+If your username on Docker Hub is `boo`, then you need to tag your image as follows:

     docker tag 4d088aa275ff boo/wv

-If you plan to have more than one version of your images, you can use ``:`` after the tag name.
-Not using a ``:`` automatically applies the version ``latest``.
+If you plan to have more than one version of your images, you can use `:` after the tag name.
+Not using a `:` automatically applies the version `latest`.
 For example,

     docker tag 4d088aa275ff boo/wv:v3

 ... to deploy v3.

 The last step is pushing to Docker Hub.
-To push the ``latest`` version, just do this:
+To push the `latest` version, just do this:

     docker push boo/wv

-To push a specific version, you need to put the ``:``.
+To push a specific version, you need to put the `:`.

     docker push boo/wv:v3

 The push will take a long time depending on how fast your upload speed is.
 VistA images are around 4GB big when uploaded; 1GB big when downloaded (as they are